Research team

 Photo of Faria Khan, PhD

 Dr. Faria Khan is an air pollution toxicologist.
 Her research focuses on the toxicity of chemicals of emerging concern (CECs), with a specific focus on their involvement in the development and progression of cancer in airway epithelial cells.
-This research delves into the molecular mechanisms underlying the development of cellular plasticity following exposure to these CECs.
-The scientific evidence produced by this study holds the potential to shape public health policy decisions.
+This research delves into the molecular mechanisms underlying cellular plasticity caused by these CECs.
+The findings from this study have the potential to shape public health policy decisions.

 We are inviting postdoctoral fellows!